raynamharris/IntegrativeProjectWT2015/README.md

 - [`data`](data): all the input data and the results
 - [`docs`](docs): presentations generated using R

-This workflow below describes the order in which scripts are used to process and analyze the data.
+This workflow below describes the order in which scripts are used to process and analyze behavioral data (part 1), RNA-seq data (part 2), electrophysiology data (part 3).
+Finally, the last step (part 4) was to integrate across all three levels of analysis.

 - **Part 1: Behavior**
 	- [scripts/01a_behavior_analysis](scripts/01a_behavior_analysis.md): behavior data wrangling, statistics, and data visualization